huggingface/computer-vision-course/course/2 Neural Network Architectures/2.3 Multi-Modal Models/2.3.3 Transfer Learning/README.md

 __TBA__

 ## [What's next ?](#next)
-We are committed to continually improving and expanding our collection of notebooks and resources.
-If you have suggestions for additional models or tasks that you'd like us to explore, please create an issue, and we'll investigate the possibilities.
+We are continuously improving and expanding our collection of notebooks and resources.
+If you have any suggestions for additional models or tasks that you'd like us to explore, please create an issue, and we'll investigate the possibilities.

 Let's dive into the notebooks to see how we can use fine-tuning and transfer learning to enhance multimodal models for various tasks.
 If you have any questions or ideas, don't hesitate to reach out.